Fast. Easy. Secure.

-The rules governing a SIMPLE plan are not as complicated as a 401(k).
-Contributions made to the plan have the potential to provide the plan or business owner with a tax-deduction equivalent to the amount of the contribution made into the account each year.
-This potential tax benefit is subject to government guidelines and income limitations.
-Earnings within the account are tax-deferred until withdrawn, just like a 401(k).
+The rules governing a SIMPLE IRA plan are not as complicated as a 401(k) plan.
+Contributions made to the plan have the potential to provide the employer with a tax-deduction equivalent to the amount of the contribution made into the account each year.
+This potential tax benefit is subject to government guidelines.
+Earnings within the account are tax-deferred until withdrawn, just like a 401(k) plan.

 This means that the investment income in these accounts grows without having to be included in the account owner’s annual taxable income.
 Only when the funds are withdrawn from the account as a distribution will there be a potential tax liability.

-If you are eligible, you can potentially write off contributions taxes for your business.
-You can invest in almost anything except for the prohibited investments outlined by the IRS Code.
+You can invest in almost anything except for the prohibited investments outlined by the Internal Revenue Code.
 A few examples of investments you can partake in are: private companies, third-party lending/promissory notes, or oil and gas ventures.
 However, it is important to be aware of any potentially prohibited transactions when selecting and making investments within the plan to ensure you do not invest in a prohibited investment.

-Plan sponsor contributions to a SIMPLE IRA can be tax deductible by your business, provided you meet certain requirements.
+Contributions to a SIMPLE IRA may be tax deductible by your business, provided you meet certain requirements.